benson1029/go-slang/docs/docs/project-report/report.md

 A block of instructions is executed using the `BLOCK` instruction.
 The `BLOCK` instruction will push a new environment frame into the environment.
 After the block is executed, the `EXIT_SCOPE_I` instruction will pop the environment frame.

-This is shown in the following inference rules:
+This is shown in the following inference rule:

 $\begin{matrix}
 \hline